Paul Mattern, Attorney ● 4150 W. Peoria, Suite 219A ● Phoenix, AZ 85029 ● 602-715-8160 ● firstname.lastname@example.org

 Addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
 In the Arizona criminal justice system, having an addiction which lessened a person's ability to control their behavior, or lessened their ability to remain law-abiding can be used as a mitigating factor by criminal defense attorneys in attempting to reduce jail or prison time for their clients.

-Change and increased understanding does appear to be coming.
+Change and increased understanding had appeared to be coming.
 In February of 2015, the Senate voted 92 to 0 to approve an admitted recovering alcoholic as President Obama's Drug Czar.
 It seems like common sense that someone who has suffered through addiction should be in such a position, but the fact that there was bipartisan support for this vote shows that both major parties realize that addiction and review of our national drug policies should be reconsidered.

 In May of 2016, a federal judge in Brooklyn, issued a very strongly written forty-two page opinion that calls for courts to pay closer attention to how felony convictions affect people’s lives, and sentenced a woman in a drug case to probation rather than prison, saying the collateral consequences she would face as a felon were punishment enough.
 It should be read by any person learning or seeking to promote change in how the government treats drug prosecutions.